-Roles in thrillers including Doctor X, Mystery of the Wax Museum, The Vampire Bat, and The Most Dangerous Game would make her one of Hollywood's first "scream queens" but her role as the petite, blonde (it was a wig) Ann Darrow in the 1933 classic King Kong would solidify her as a Hollywood legend.
+Roles in thrillers including Doctor X, Mystery of the Wax Museum, The Vampire Bat, and The Most Dangerous Game would make her one of Hollywood's first "scream queens," but her role as Ann Darrow, in the 1933 classic King Kong, would solidify her as a Hollywood legend.
 "When we did it, I just thought how lucky I was to be in the movies, where something like this was possible."
 The film would save RKO Studios and be named one of the 100 greatest films of all time by the American Film Institute in 1998.